gaelforget/ClimateModels.jl/docs/src/functionalities.md

 log(mc)
 ```

-The call sequence is readily reflected in the workflow log (see [Tracked Worklow Support](@ref)), and the run folder now has two output files.
+The call sequence is readily reflected in the workflow log, and the run folder now has two output files.

 ```@example 1
 readdir(mc)